specklesystems/speckle-docs/user/concepts-advanced.md

 For example, if you have several `Beam` and `Wall` elements that all want to reference the same `Level`.
 Instead of creating multiple copies of this `Level` and storing it within each of the `Beam` and `Wall` objects, you would instead make the `Level` detachable in the `Beam`s and `Wall`s.
 This allows all the objects to reference the same `Level`, which now only needs to be stored once.

-### How do I use the Base object?
+### How Do I Use the Base Object?

 When using the connectors to send existing data, you won't really need to think about the `Base` object as all this is taken care of for you behind the scenes.
-The objects in your model are converted to Speckle `Base` objects and then are nested within a parent `Base` object to create the Version - all when you press the "Send" button.
+The objects in your model are converted to Speckle `Base` objects and then are nested within a parent `Base` object to create the version - all when you press the "Send" button.

 If you are getting into creating your own `Base` objects, our [The Base object](/dev/base) section and the [Decomposition API](/dev/decomposition) are a great way to get started.